uriel1998/ainkcontracts/AInk_contract_author_book.md

 ##PAYMENTS; ROYALTIES

-Payment will be a pro-rata share of **NUMBER**% of net proceeds.
+Payment will be a share of **NUMBER**% of net proceeds.
 Net proceeds are defined as those profits remaining after payment other professionals employed to bring the book to publication and distribution.
 Proceeds may come from sales (wholesale, retail, consignment, discount, etc.) or other forms of income.

 ##AUTHOR COPIES

-Authors will be able to order copies of The Work *or any other work from Alliteration Ink* at cost to the publisher.
+The Author will be able to order print copies of The Work *or any other work from Alliteration Ink* at cost to the publisher.
 These copies may be sold by the authors;  these do not count toward royalty calculations.

+The Author will have a free electronic copy in ePub, Kindle, and PDF formats made available to them.
+These may not be redistributed.

 ##PUBLISH-BY OR REVERT